mrgoodsire/AgeofAshes/Session_Notes.md

 1 SP for boar stew.

-Fable attempts to steal from Trini (Councilmember).
+Fable attempts to steal from Trini (Council member).
 Gets caught by Trini and he notices she saved people from the fire and lets it slide.
 Gets 1 GP and 4SP (She shares 1 SP per person)

 Hal sneaks in to the storage room and finds Trini as he’s leaving after trying to leave money.
 Trini knows that Hal is bleaching ( Aging quickly ).

 Asamer eats stew.

 Gus tries to corral everyone into pulling an all-nighter.
-Does so and gets infor for us to go to Quarters and Bits.
+Does so and gets info for us to go to Quarters and Bits.

 **We sleep for the night**